devopsmalmo/meetups/talks/karen-haryan-vault.md

 * Authentication, Authorization, and Identity with Vault
 * Vault UI

-The presentation will be a combination of slides and demos, to make sure we also get hands-on experience with Hashicorp Vault.
+The presentation will be a combination of slides and demos, to make sure we also get hands-on experience with HashiCorp Vault.

 **Bio:**
 Karen Har-yan.
 Lead Google Cloud Architect at Devoteam Denmark.
-Google Cloud and Hashicrop Certified Engineer.
+Google Cloud and HashiCorp Certified Engineer.
 Organizer: HashiCorp Malmö | DevOps Malmö | DevOps Copenhagen